Robert Swann (actor)

-Robert Swann (1945–2006) was a British actor with a film career spanning thirty five years.
+Robert Swann (18 March 1945 – 17 April 2006) was a British actor with a film career spanning thirty five years.

 He was also active on stage, including appearances with the National Theatre and in the West End.

+Born in Hampshire, he was married to actress, Susan Brodrick, from 1971 to 2006, and had three children.

 He is best known to American audiences through his portrayal of a Church of England vicar in the television series The Witches and the Grinnygog.
 He played Colonel Brandon in the 1981 Jane Austen BBC TV series Sense and Sensibility.
 An early film role was the sadistic house prefect of Malcolm McDowell in the 1968 film if.....
 His last credited acting role was in the series Wire in the Blood in 2004.
 He died two years later in 2006.